Here's What Really Happened To Mike Holmes

 During that meeting in Holmes' garage, the idea formed for the Holmes Group.
 Quast designated himself vice president of business development, with a goal of building Holmes' brand, while Kettlewell became vice-president of production, responsible for managing the TV show.

-With Mike Holmes' media-and-construction empire beginning to take shape and 2006 brought him a huge opportunity.
-As The Globe and Mail recounted, Nestlé Canada was in the process of launching a new brand of its Nescafé instant coffee and commissioned a poll asking Canadians to name the celebrity they most trusted.
+With Mike Holmes' media and construction empire beginning to take shape, 2006 brought him a huge opportunity.
+Nestlé Canada was in the process of launching a new brand of its Nescafé instant coffee and commissioned a poll asking Canadians to name the celebrity they most trusted.
 Holmes' name was at the top of the list.

 A decade later, Holmes Workwear continues to be a successful venture, consisting of a wide array of items ranging from canvas work pants to tool belts to fire-resistant coveralls for welders.
 The reach of Holmes Workwear is wide, sold by retailers such as Amazon, Costco, Home Depot, and more.

-Mike Holmes lent a hand in New Orleans after Katrina, all because of Brad Pitt
+After Hurricane Katrina, Mike Holmes lent a hand in New Orleans, all because of Brad Pitt

 Rather than seek an injunction, however, Holmes offered another solution: Pitt could use the name, and Holmes would provide his expertise.
-"He had his vision of doing it when I talked to him," said Holmes.
+"He had his vision of doing it when I talked to him," Holmes told the outlet.
 "But he [knew] he didn't know enough about it."
 That's where Holmes came in, bringing his crew to the Big Easy to rebuild a home, which was filmed and aired as "Holmes in New Orleans."

-He became a leader in green building techniques
+Mike Holmes became a leader in green-building techniques

-In fact, Holmes went on to become a big proponent of net zero homes, houses that are "sustainable and energy efficient," as he wrote on the HGTV Canada website.
-A net zero home, he explained, "produces its own energy locally," with an end goal of producing as much energy as it uses, if not more.
+Holmes went on to become a big proponent of sustainable, energy-efficient houses and net-zero homes that generate their own energy locally with an end goal of producing as much energy as it uses, if not more.

 Mike Holmes launched his own magazine, but it didn't end well

 In 2009, Mike Holmes ventured into the world of publishing with the launch of Holmes: The Magazine to Make it Right.
-"This is the magazine homeowners need to help them with their renovations," Holmes said (via Cision PR Newswire).
+"This is the magazine homeowners need to help them with their renovations," Holmes said (via Cision).
 "It's the magazine I was searching for and couldn't find.
 So, I had to make my own magazine, and Make it Right."

-The magazine didn't last long.
-According to the Toronto Star, Holmes got into a dispute with the publisher, Dauphin Media Group, which led to the magazine folding in 2011.
+But the magazine didn't last long.
+Holmes got into a dispute with the publisher, Dauphin Media Group, which led to the magazine folding in 2011.
 Things became even worse when the publishing company ceased operations in 2012, leaving behind unpaid rent and ticked-off subscribers who'd been waiting to be reimbursed.

 As Mike Holmes Group director of communications Liza Drozdov told the Toronto Star, their sole involvement in the magazine was "regulating a portion of the editorial content," meaning Holmes himself didn't really have all that much to do with the publication.
 It was Dauphin, not the Mike Holmes Group, that was responsible for paying back subscribers.
 "Mike feels terrible about it," said Drozdov.
 "But it's not his fault ... he didn't get any of that money."